alexarnal/web-app-fluorescent-fiber-tracing/README.md

 ## Usage

 Once you download the repo and install the dependencies, simply run `python app.py` and a browser window will open with the app.
+Additional to the python dependencies, you will have to [compile the c program](https://github.com/LingDong-/skeleton-tracing/blob/master/c/README.md) by running `gcc trace_skeleton.c -lX11 -lpng -lm -lpthread -std=c99`.

 ## Resources